The T35 Summer Program for Medical Students is the first step towards becoming a clinician-scientist

 The T35 Summer Program combines the resources available at the Northwestern University Feinberg School of Medicine and Northwestern University to offer experiences in basic science and health services and outcomes research.

-Daniela Ladner, MD, MPH has received funding from the National Institute for Diabetes and Digestive and Kidney Diseases (NIDDK) for a T35 summer student research program.
-This Northwestern Summer Research Program for Medical Students will begin in Summer 2022.
-This program will build on the established multidisciplinary research infrastructure primarily within the Divisions of Nephrology, Gastroenterology, and Endocrinology and the Comprehensive Transplant Center (CTC).
+Funded by the National Institute for Diabetes and Digestive and Kidney Diseases (NIDDK) and under the direction of Program Director Daniela Ladner, MD MPH, the T35 Northwestern Summer Research Program for Medical Students began in Summer 2022.
+This program builds on the established multidisciplinary research infrastructure primarily within the Divisions of Nephrology, Gastroenterology, and Endocrinology and the Comprehensive Transplant Center (CTC).

 Our aim is to identify and recruit 8 academically promising medical students and foster their development into the next generation of clinician scientists in areas of interest to the NIDDK: Diabetes, Endocrinology & Obesity, Digestive Diseases (i.e., liver cirrhosis), Kidney diseases, Urologic Diseases and Nutrition.
-This T35 opportunity prioritizes the recruitment of students from underrepresented minorities (race, ethnicity, disability, LGBTQ+, disadvantaged background) and women.
+This T35 opportunity encourages students from underrepresented minorities (race, ethnicity, disability, LGBTQ+, disadvantaged background) and women to apply.

-We have 32 NIH-funded mentors participating in this program, resulting in a 1:4 ratio of trainee/mentor and providing ample opportunity for interested students to be matched up with a mentor they pair well with.
+We have 32 NIH-funded mentors participating in this program, resulting in a 1:4 ratio of trainee/mentor and providing ample opportunity for interested students to work with a mentor they pair well with.

 The program consists of 8-10 weeks of mentored and paid research and didactics including: